CCExtractor/ccextractorfluttergui/README.md

 ## Nightly builds
 - You can also get the latest files for your operating system from [here](https://nightly.link/CCExtractor/ccextractorfluttergui/workflows/create_artifacts/master).
+- Once you unzip it, you should see a ccxgui executable in the folder.
+Double click to run :D

 ## Building and running the GUI from source
+- This method only makes sense for poeple who actually want ot debug the app.
+If you want to skip the hastle of insatlling frameworks and stuff just go the nightly way, the CI does these below steps for you automatically on every commit.
 - To build the GUI from source first install flutter from [here](https://flutter.dev/docs/get-started/install) for your operating system.
 - Switch to flutter master channel using `flutter channel master && flutter upgrade`
 - Next enable the flutter platform specific flag with `flutter config --enable-<platform>-desktop`, more info on this [here](https://flutter.dev/desktop)